numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 the `BBOB workshop series`_, to large dimension.
 The core idea is to make the rotational transformations :math:`\textbf{R}, \textbf{Q}` in search space that appear in the ``bbob`` test suite computationally cheaper while retaining some desired properties.
-This documentation presents an approach that replaces a full rotational transformation with a combinations of a block-diagonal matrix and two permutation matrices in order to construct test functions whose computational and memory costs scale linearly in the dimension of the problem.
+This documentation presents an approach that replaces a full rotational transformation with a combination of a block-diagonal matrix and two permutation matrices in order to construct test functions whose computational and memory costs scale linearly in the dimension of the problem.

 .. raw:: latex